earthcubeprojects-chords/chords/_pages/os.md

   <li>Download  and extract <a href="https://curl.haxx.se/windows/" target="_blank">curl</a>.
 Copy the files (curl.exe, etc.) in the 'bin' directory to your chords directory.
 For help with curl, visit this <a href="https://www.youtube.com/watch?v=8f9DfgRGOBo">video</a>.</li>

-  <li>Install the latest <a href="https://www.python.org/ftp/python/2.7.16/python-2.7.16.amd64.msi">Windows Python 2 release.</a></li>
+  <li>Download the<a href="https://www.python.org/ftp/python/2.7.16/python-2.7.16.amd64.msi">Windows Python 2 installer</a>.
+Double click on the downloaded .msi file to install it.</li>

-  <li>Add C:\Python paths to the Path environment variable.
+  <li>Add Python paths to the Path environment variable.
 Hints:
   <ul>
     <li>Open the Start Search, type in “env”, and choose “Edit the system environment variables”: Click the “Environment Variables…” button.</li>
     <li>Under the "User Variables” section (the upper half), find the row with “Path” in the first column, and click edit.
 “Edit environment variable”will appear.</li>
     <li>Select "New", and enter the Python directory.
-This will typically be C:\Python27.</li>
+This will usually be C:\Python27.</li>
     <li>Select "New", and enter the Python scripts directory.
-This will typically be C:\Python27\scripts.</li>
+This will usually be C:\Python27\scripts.</li>
     <li>Ok->Ok->Ok.</li>
   </ul>
   </li>